UniversityOfPlymouth-Electronics/Embedded-Systems/level4/readme.md

 <img src="../img/PanoptoBlock.png" width=300>

 There you will find links to recorded lectures.
-You can also subscribe to these if you have a RSS on your computer or smartdevice.
+You can also subscribe to these if you have a RSS on your computer or smart-device.

 > Panopto is our University video streaming service.
 It supports multiple video streams, closed captions and chapter points.
 This makes it much easier for students to find content within a video.
 >